rogerCapone/Farming_Smart-Contracts/README.md

-# Farming_Smart-Contracts
+# Farming Smart Contracts

-a method of earning rewards or interest by depositing your cryptocurrency into a pool with other users.
+Farming is a method of earning rewards or interest by depositing your cryptocurrency into a pool with other users.
 The pooled funds are used to carry out smart contracts such as cryptocurrency lending that generates interest in return.